rakeshcoder2004/Ex.-No.-3---SIMULATION-OF-CARTESIAN-3D-PRINTER-MACHINE/README.md

 ## Output:

-### Name:
-### Register Number:
 ### Name: B.venkata bharadwaj
 ### Register Number: 212222240020

 ## Result:
-### Thus the simulation on construction of cartesian 3D printer is completed & movement of axis along X, Y, & Z has been studied.
 Thus the simulation on construction of cartesian 3D printer is completed & movement of axis along X, Y, & Z has been studied.